ihc4bc/projectpage_amirakbarnejad/index.md

 layout: default
 ---

-# Proposed Method 1, GPEX
+# Sec 1.
+Proposed Method 1, GPEX
 Gaussian process (GP) is a white-box model which has the potential to become globally faithful to a neural network, thereby unboxing the blackbox of deep learning [8].
 Existing theoretical works put strict assumptions on a neural network to make it equivalent to a Gaussian process.